-Research teams are also making breakthroughs in the development of photonic computer chips that imitate the way the brain’s synapses operate.
+Optical computing is also promising for Brain like or neuromorphic computing, mimicking the human brain using electronic chips.
+And in turns out that optics are an excellent choice for this new brain-like way of computing.
+Research teams are making breakthroughs in the development of photonic computer chips that imitate the way the brain’s synapses operate.
 This would enable them to execute current machine learning and deep neural learning algorithms with high speed and energy efficient way.

 The technology that is enabling optical processors and optical computers is silicon photonics.
-Silicon photonics uses photons to detect process and transmit information more efficiently than electrical signals, and yet have low manufacturing costs as a result of using conventional silicon-integrated-circuit processes.
-Silicon photonics refers to the application of photonic systems using silicon as an optical medium.
+Silicon photonics refers to the application of photonic systems using silicon as an optical medium and yet have low manufacturing costs as a result of using conventional silicon-integrated-circuit processes.
 The silicon material used in such photonic systems is designed with sub micrometer precision and is deployed into the microphotonic components.
 Silicon photonics combines technologies such as complementary metal oxide semiconductor (CMOS), micro-electro-mechanical systems (MEMS) and 3D Stacking.

 “Entirely optical computers are still some time in the future,” says Dr. Frazier, “but electro-optical hybrids have been possible since 1978, when it was learned that photons can respond to electrons through media such as lithium niobate.
 Newer advances have produced a variety of thin films and optical fibers that make optical interconnections and devices practical.